Cezero/dnd_tools/packages/shared/docs/feature-system/formatting/README.md

 **Grouping Activity Details:**

-- Apples to DisplayType.Edit and DisplayType.Detail only, there is no grouping for DisplayType.CharacterSheet
+- Applies to DisplayType.Edit and DisplayType.Detail only, there is no grouping for DisplayType.CharacterSheet

-#### **Grouping Activity 1: Within-Level Grouping (Pre-Transition)**
+#### **Grouping Activity 1: Within-Level Grouping**
 - **Purpose**: Group entities by `groupingId` within a single level
 - **Scope**: Single level of single FeatureProgression
 - **Grouping Logic**: